New Zealand Certificate in Baking (Generalist) (Level 4)

-Classes are scheduled for Monday 8am-12pm, Tuesday 8am-4pm, Wednesday 8am-12pm and Thursday 8am-4pm.
+Tauranga classes are scheduled for Monday 8am-12pm, Tuesday 8am-4pm, Wednesday 8am-12pm and Thursday 8am-4pm.
 You may also be required to undertake self-directed study beyond scheduled class time. *Timetable is subject to change.
-There are 2-week study breaks 25 Sept - 6 October 2017, and 22 Jan - 2 Feb 2018.

 The fee shown for domestic students is applicable to New Zealand citizens and permanent residents.
 If an international fee is not listed above please refer to the international fees page.
 All fees are indicative only and subject to change.

 You MAY be eligible for a StudyLink Student Loan for your tuition fees.

 Find out if your programme qualifies by visiting the Studylink website.

 If you also need to pay course related costs, i.e. if outlined in programme costs above, you need to apply separately to StudyLink (up to $1,000/academic year for eligible students).
 Note course related costs are paid directly into your bank account by StudyLink and you will be required to pay this to Toi Ohomai Institute of Technology.